serenayj/nlp_lab/content/post/Conference Papers/EMNLP/2025/index.md

 :star2: Acknowledgement:
 We are deeply grateful to our collaborators and co-authors whose expertise and dedication made these works possible.

-On the MUSE paper, we collaborate with University of Wisconsin-Madison:
+On the MUSE paper, we collaborate with the University of Wisconsin-Madison:
   - Dr. Majid Afshar
   - Dr. Anoop Mayampurath
   - Dr. Guanhua Chen